REAL PROPERTY ASSESSMENT DIVISION

 The Real Property Assessment Division administers provisions of Chapter 8, Revised Ordinances of Honolulu, relating to the assessment of real property for tax purposes.
 It ensures real property assessment values are fair and equitable, based on market value and in accordance to applicable standards and laws.

 The division's mission is to annually provide the City Council of Honolulu with a certified assessment roll.
-The Council uses this roll to set the tax rates for nine general land classes, which generates property tax revenues for the City.
+The Council uses this roll to set the tax rates for ten general land classes, which generates property tax revenues for the City.
 To accomplish its mission, the division identifies real property parcels and respective owners; appraises parcels; processes exemption and dedication claims filed; notifies owners of the assessments placed on their respective properties; settles real property assessment and tax appeals; and maintains and updates maps, ownership records, valuation records, and computer and other required files.

 The division is located at 842 Bethel Street, with a branch office in Kapolei Hale at 1000 Uluohia Street.
 It is staffed by 111 permanent employees and is organized into four branches - Administrative/Technical, Assessment, Mapping, and Support Services.

 The Administrative/Technical Branch has 13 employees.
 This branch is responsible for the development of rules and regulations, amendments to the property tax ordinance, administrative policies and procedures, building classifications, cost factors, training of appraisers, and technical support for all counties in the State of Hawaii.

 Internal audits are conducted to ensure that assessment values are in compliance to standard ratio studies established by professional appraisal and assessment organizations.

 The Assessment Branch has 56 employees, 16 of whom are situated in Kapolei.
 This branch is responsible for maintaining property records, annually assessing all properties, approving various exemption and dedication claims, and defending the assessed values at Board of Review and Tax Appeal Court.